This article has been updated from a previous version

 Maintenance and repairs

 One of the downsides of purchasing a used car is that the maintenance costs can be much higher due to increased wear and tear.
-Chips, scratches, and rust repairs are examples of bodywork not caused by an accident that you may need to pay for out of pocket.
+Chips, scratches, and rust repairs are examples of bodywork not caused by a collision that you may need to pay for out of pocket.
 These are modest fixes, but they can pile up over time, especially if the car has been around for several years.

 Other costs that come with owning a car